Introduction

 Preventing Accidental Damage

 - Careful Sanding Near Furniture and Walls: Exercise caution when sanding close to furniture or walls to avoid scratches or damage.
-Hand sanding techniques or smaller sanding tools can provide greater control in these delicate areas.
+Hand sanding techniques or smaller sanding tools can provide better control in these delicate areas.

 Achieving Uniform Sanding